Elvis Presley’s Graceland Set to Reopen This Week in Memphis

 The tourist attraction in Memphis, Tennessee, said Sunday that it has adjusted its tours, and restaurant and retail operations, since it closed in March.

 The Memphis tourist attraction is centered on the life and career of the late rock n’ roll icon.
-It annually attracts about 500,000 visitors, including international travelers.
+It annually attracts more than 600,000 visitors, including international travelers, Elvis Presley Enterprises said.

 Graceland said in a news release that it is reducing tours of Presley's former home-turned-museum to 25% capacity, requiring employees and encouraging visitors to wear face masks, and limiting restaurant capacities to 50%.